Mervodactyl/bootstraping/README.md

 # bootstraping

-experimenting with bootstrap and building layouts
+Experimenting with bootstrap and building layouts

+##grid_columns_rows

+HTML doc made with 'separate stylesheets' using the Bootstrap container class system